Ultimate Johnston Real Estate Investing Guide for 2026

 Price to rent ratio

-Price to rent ratio (p/r) is calculated when you start with the median property price and divide it by the yearly median gross rent.
-A low p/r indicates that higher rents can be set.
-This will enable your asset to pay back its cost in a justifiable period of time.
-Look out for a really low p/r, which can make it more costly to rent a residence than to buy one.
-This might drive tenants into purchasing their own residence and expand rental unit unoccupied rates.
-You are searching for cities with a reasonably low p/r, certainly not a high one.
+Price to rent ratio (p/r) is computed by dividing the median property price by the yearly median gross rent.
+A town with low lease prices will have a high p/r.
+This will allow your investment to pay back its cost within a sensible time.
+You do not want a p/r that is low enough it makes purchasing a residence preferable to renting one.
+This may drive renters into acquiring their own residence and increase rental unit unoccupied ratios.
+But generally, a lower p/r is preferable to a higher one.

 Median Gross Rent